 What is a VCT?

 A Venture Capital Trust (VCT) is in many ways similar to an investment trust.
-It is a company listed on the London Stock Exchange, which raises money from wealthy or sophisticated investors and uses it to invest in young, innovative, and often privately-owned companies.
+It is a company listed on the London Stock Exchange that raises money and uses it to invest in young, innovative and often privately-owned companies.

 The government wants to help those companies grow, so it offers VCT investors generous tax reliefs.
 VCTs were introduced in 1995.
-Since then c.£9.4 billion has been invested (April 2021).
+Since then c.£11.5 billion has been invested (April 2023).

 When you invest in a VCT, you become a shareholder of the trust, not of the individual companies in which the trust invests.
 This is important because it means you will get exposure not only to any investments the VCT makes after you subscribe, but also to the VCT’s existing portfolio.